Mikala-Troupe/Soc-Level-1-Labs/Week-02_Email-Authentication-Methods/README.md

 ## 🧭 Notes / Takeaways
 - The analyzed message was **legitimate**.
-- Passing SPF/DKIM/DMARC doesn’t mean an email is safe — it just confirms it passed technical checks.
+- Passing SPF/DKIM/DMARC doesn’t mean an email is safe, it just confirms it passed technical checks.
 - Attackers can still:
   - Register look-alike domains that pass authentication.
   - Abuse legitimate services (like Google or SendGrid) to deliver phishing emails.
 - Always verify:
-  - Sending domain and IP via WHOIS and reverse DNS.
+  - Sending domain and IP address via WHOIS and reverse DNS.
   - The **context** and **content** of the email itself.
 - Some legitimate emails might fail checks due to bad configurations.